-A study of European domestic and international affairs since 1945 with emphasis upon the major states.

-HIST 5301 England to 1603

-The English people from early times to the advent of the Stuarts with emphasis on the growth of political, social, economic, and cultural institutions.

-HIST 5302 England Since 1603

-England and Great Britain in the period of the seventeenth through the twentieth centuries, emphasis being given to social, economic, and imperial development.

-HIST 5303 English Constitutional History

-A study of the development of English judicial and governmental institutions from the Anglo-Saxon period to the present.

-HIST 5401 Czarist Russia to 1917

-Russian history from the founding of the nation until the Revolutions of 1917 and the fall of the Romanov Dynasty.

-HIST 5402 The Soviet Union and Afterward

-A study of Russia's history as part of the Soviet Union, 1917-1989, and following the Soviet Union's breakup.

-HIST 5500 German History, 1700-1945

-An in-depth study of German history from the rise of Brandenburg-Prussia to the fall of Nazi Germany.
+maior states

+present time.

+institutions, and cultural developments.

+HIST 5206 Revolutionary Europe, 1750-1815

+HIST 5205 Europe in the Age of Louis XIV, 1648-1750

+major states.
+HIST 5301 England to 1603 3-0-3 The English people from early times to the advent of the Stuarts with emphasis on the growth of political, social, economic, and cultural institutions.
+HIST 5302 England Since 1603 3-0-3 England and Great Britain in the period of the seventeenth through the twentieth centuries, emphasis being given to social, economic, and imperial development.
+HIST 5303 English Constitutional History 3-0-3 A study of the development of English judicial and governmental institutions from the Anglo-Saxon period to the present.
+HIST 5401 Czarist Russia to 1917 3-0-3 Russian history from the founding of the nation until the Revolutions of 1917 and the fall of the Romanov Dynasty.
+HIST 5402 The Soviet Union and Afterward 3-0-3 A study of Russia's history as part of the Soviet Union, 1917-1989, and following the Soviet Union's breakup.
+HIST 5500 German History, 1700-1945 3-0-3 An in-depth study of German history from the rise of Brandenburg-Prussia to the fall of Nazi Germany.
 Topic areas include social, political, intellectual, cultural, diplomatic, and gender history.

-HIST 5502 Topics in German History

-An in-depth study into the history and historiographical and philosophical debates of a particular issue or period in German history.
+HIST 5502 Topics in German History 3-0-3 An in-depth study into the history and historiographical and philosophical debates of a particular issue or period in German history.
 May be repeated for credit.

-HIST 6100 United States Constitutional History

-Development of American constitutionalism from its origins in England and colonies to the present time.
+HIST 6100 United States Constitutional History 3-0-3 Development of American constitutionalism from its origins in England and colonies to the